solomonedenyi1-cmyk/whatsapp-ai/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+LGPL2v.1 License - see LICENSE file for details.

 ---